Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 To **run the tool**, call one of the two scripts `<xlt>/bin/ec2_admin.sh` or `<xlt>\bin\ec2_admin.cmd` depending on your OS choice.
 The tool will guide you through the available operations via a menu-based UI.
 Keep in mind that you can easily run XLT in a heterogeneous environment and control Linux based agents from a Microsoft Windows environment.

 {{% note notitle %}}
 Note that when creating AWS instances from AMIs you will see your own AMIs to choose from, but you may also see public AMIs provided by Xceptance.
 These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
-Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
+Using one of these AMIs may save you the work to create and maintain your own AMIs.
+They might not satisfy security requirements set by your organization such as OS or JDK versions.
 See the AMI’s description for more details.
 {{% /note %}}

 {{% warning notitle %}}
-When using the new EC2 management UI for XLT, please be aware of the fact that XLT, when using the stop command, does not distinguish between instances it started and instances you have started manually.
-For fine-grained control, we recommend the <a href="http://aws.amazon.com/" target="_blank">AWS Management Console</a>.
+When using the **ec2_admin** to stop instances, it does not distinguish between instances it started and instances you might have started manually using other tools.
+For more fine-grained control, we recommend the <a href="http://aws.amazon.com/" target="_blank">AWS Management Console</a>.
 {{% /warning %}}

 ### Running AWS Instances

-When starting new AWS machine instances via `ec2_admin` ({{< kbd >}}r{{</ kbd >}}), you first have to choose a _region_ to run the machines from, and an _availability zone_ for this region (optional).
+When starting new AWS machine instances via `ec2_admin` ({{< kbd >}}r{{</ kbd >}}), you first have to choose a _region_  and an _availability zone_ for this region (optional).

 The `ec2_admin` checks if there are multiple _VPCs/subnets_ in the target region/availability zone and, if so, prompts the user to select the desired one.
-Otherwise it will chose the default sub-net.
-(Depending on your AWS configuration, you might not need to choose a VPC/subnet at all.)
+Otherwise it will select the default sub-net.
+Depending on your AWS configuration, you might not need to choose a VPC/subnet at all.

-{{% note notitle %}}Note that choosing VPC and subnet is currently supported in interactive mode only.
-There is no command line option for this purpose yet.{{% /note %}}
+{{% note notitle %}}
+Note that choosing VPC and subnet is currently supported in interactive mode only.
+There is no command line option for this purpose yet.
+{{% /note %}}

 After that, you have to choose the _machine image (AMI)_ to use from the list of available AMIs.
-In this list, `ec2_admin` will display the AMI’s name tag (or, if no name tag is present, fall back to its description).
+In this list, `ec2_admin` will display the AMI's name tag (or, if no name tag is present, falls back to its description).

 You will then be prompted to pick an _instance type_.
-The list contains all necessary info, including available memory and expected costs:
+The list contains all necessary information, including available memory and expected costs:

 ```text
 Select the instance type to use for the new EC2 instances: